MauriceGit/Water_Simulation/README.md

 # Water-Simulation with Realtime Reflections/Refractions from the Surface
 This project consists of several smaller projects joined together.
+Pretty much everything is done completely from scratch.
+So no external libraries or dependencies (except basic OpenGL) are needed to run this simulation.

 The final endresult looks like that: